rsamec/cermat-quiz/notes.md

 - node src/data/pdf-[subject]-[period].json.js --subject <subject> --period <period>

 ## Pocast prompt customization
 - follow all the quiz questions from the beginning to the end
+- follow the presented step by step solution
-                                                                            - do not solve using any equations with unknowns, do not introduce any variables x or y, follow the presented solutions
+- do not solve using any equations with unknowns, do not introduce any variables x or y if not in the presented solutions
 - add some jokes
 - do not use czech language in the podcast

 Na stránce https://www.cermatdata.cz je dostupná nová neoficiální data banka úloh a jejich řešení.